ms-segmentation/ms-segmentation.github.io/README.md

 # ms-segmentation.github.io

-This is the webpage displaying the capstone project done by our team in Fall 2022.
+This is the webpage displaying the project done by our team.